· 8 min read

-WIV MAP Culture: The Competitive Edge Mindset v2 (work in progress)
+WIV MAP Communication & Culture: A Competitive Edge Mindset

 Introduction

-Many organisations fall short of their potential by neglecting key principles that drive competitiveness: fast iterations, waste elimination, value amplification, and a culture built on mastery, autonomy, and purpose.
+Many organisations fall short of their potential by neglecting key principles that drive competitiveness: fast iterations, waste elimination, value amplification, effective intent based communication and a culture built on mastery, autonomy, and purpose.
 Despite widespread recognition of these ideas, most companies stick with a command-and-control approach where leaders dictate rather than foster two-way communication.

-I propose the WIV MAP Culture.
-A simple mnemonic for a powerful mindset and actionable principles to improve competitiveness, decision-making, and communication.
+I propose WIV MAP Communication & Culture.
+A mnemonic for the core principles that are the fundamental building blocks of productivity and competitiveness.
+You’ll have the toolset for a powerful mindset and actionable principles to improve competitiveness, decision-making, and communication.

 • Waste Elimination